zfcampus/apigility-documentation/content-validation/advanced.md

 configuration (which is what the Apigility Admin UI manipulates), or a valid input filter service registered with the `input_filters` configuration (or within the `getInputFilterConfig()` method of a Zend Framework module).

+For the GET method, the input filter elements keys are used as query whitelist, they are merged with those in the admin ui if exists (since v1.5.0).

 Provide only the configuration you need; for instance, if your `PATCH` and `PUT` requests use the same input filter, define that in the `input_filter` key, and then define only your `POST` input